-In the age of Starchitects, let’s not forget that Miami has been at the forefront of leading architecture for decades.
-From tropical pink bungalows to streamlined modern marvels and mind-bending skyscraper designs, every year tourists and architecture lovers flock here yearly to enjoy, and even live in, the Magic City’s eclectic subtropical architecture.
+In the era of “starchitects,” Miami has been leading architecture for decades.
+From tropical pink bungalows to streamlined modern marvels and mind-bending skyscraper designs, every year tourists and architecture lovers alike flock here to marvel, and even live in, the Magic City’s eclectic subtropical architecture.

 Francis Burrall Hoffman and Paul Chalfin

-One of Miami’s oldest and most famous architectural landmarks is the breathtaking Villa Vizcaya, built in 1914 as the summer home of millionaire tycoon James Deering.
-Deering hired painter, curator, and art historian Paul Chaflin to help him envision the estate, and architect Francis Burrall Hoffman carried out the plan.
-A Mediterranean style palace on Biscayne Bay, complete with baroque flourishes, formal European gardens, grottos, and a vast statuary collection, Vizcaya remains one of Miami's most beloved historic landmarks that you can visit and support.
+One of Miami’s oldest and most famous architectural landmarks is the breathtaking Villa Vizcaya, built in 1914 as the summer home of then-millionaire tycoon James Deering.
+Deering hired painter, curator, and art historian Paul Chaflin to help him envision the estate in grand Italian style and architect Francis Burrall Hoffman carried out the plan.
+A Mediterranean-style palace on Biscayne Bay, complete with baroque flourishes, formal European gardens, grottos, and a vast statuary collection, Vizcaya remains one of Miami's most beloved historic landmarks that you can visit and support.

 Schultze & Weaver

 If you’ve been to Miami, you’ve probably driven by the famed Freedom Tower on Biscayne Boulevard.
-This National Historic Landmark, and many others in South Florida, was designed by Schultze & Weaver, an architectural firm founded in New York City in 1921 by Leonard Schultze and S. Fullerton Weaver.
+This National Historic Landmark, along with many others in South Florida, was designed by Schultze & Weaver, an architectural firm founded in New York City in 1921 by Leonard Schultze and S. Fullerton Weaver.
 Together, these two left their design imprint across all of South Florida.
-The prestigious The Breakers, a luxury resort in Palm Beach and the glorious Biltmore Hotel in Coral Gables, to name a few that are still standing.
+The prestigious The Breakers, a luxury resort in Palm Beach, and the glorious Biltmore Hotel in Coral Gables are another few unmissable landmarks from the duo that are still standing.

-Built in 1925, Miami’s Freedom Tower (modeled after the Giralda Cathedral Bell Tower in Seville, Spain) was converted into a processing center for Cuban exiles in the 1960s, earning its Freedom Tower status.
-Today, it showcases its history as part of the Miami Museum of Art and Design (MOAD) but it was recently closed to undergo a $25 million renovation, which is expected to last two years.
+Built in 1925, Miami’s Freedom Tower, modeled after the Giralda Cathedral Bell Tower in Seville, Spain, was converted into a processing center for Cuban exiles in the ‘60s, earning its Freedom Tower name.
+During the last few years, it had been home to the flagship Museum of Art and Design (MOAD) but it was recently closed to undergo a $25 million renovation, which is expected to last two years.

 Henry Hohauser and Lawrence Murray Dixon

 If you love all the Art Deco architecture in Miami Beach, thank Henry Hohauser and L. Murray Dixon, two of the major forces behind all those fabulous South Beach hotels.
 The two dominated the local architectural scene during the 1930s, popularizing the Art Deco look and curvilinear design that was all the rage in Europe at that time.
 While both built careers in New York, their greatest legacy and lasting impact was left in Miami.
 Among their many hotels are the Colony, the Edison, Park Central, the Essex House, the Cardozo, the Tides, the Marlin, the Raleigh, SLS South Beach, the Betsy Ross, the Ritz Plaza, and the Temple House, which you can still see today if you stroll along Miami Beach.

 Photo courtesy of Phillip Pessar

-If any one architect embodies the spirit of Miami, it’s the over-the-top Ukrainian-immigrant Morris Lapidus, whose neo-baroque, modern hotels (many of which are now condos) had all eyes on Miami Beach during the 1950s and '60s.
+If any one architect embodies the spirit of Miami, it’s the over-the-top Ukrainian immigrant Morris Lapidus, whose neo-baroque, modern hotels (many of which are now condos) had all eyes on Miami Beach during the 1950s and '60s.
 Including such jewels as the Fontainebleau, Eden Roc, and the Deauville Beach Resort, Lapidus' architectural designs came to symbolize Miami’s golden era of glamour.

-Over the course of his 50-year career, Lapidus designed 1,200 buildings, including 250 hotels and the Lincoln Road pedestrian walk in South Beach.
+Throughout his 50-year career, Lapidus designed 1,200 buildings, including 250 hotels and the Lincoln Road pedestrian walk in South Beach.
 A true Miami Beach architect if you will, he contributed greatly and influenced the Miami Modern (MIMO) movement.
-While snubbed by the mainstream American architectural establishment for much of his career, his vast portfolio includes projects around the world, including The Americana of New York Hotel, now the Sheraton New York Times Square Hotel; the Americana of San Juan Hotel, now the InterContinental San Juan; and the Portman Square Hotel in London.
+While snubbed by the mainstream American architectural establishment for much of his career, his vast portfolio includes projects around the world like The Americana of New York Hotel, now the Sheraton New York Times Square Hotel; the Americana of San Juan Hotel, now the InterContinental San Juan; and the Portman Square Hotel in London.

 Photo of Fontainebleau II Residences